Does UV Clothing Even Work? (The Short Answer Is Yes!)

 You've heard about UV sun protection clothing.
 You're considering buying some.
 But before you do, you have to know: does it even work?

 The short answer is yes!
 The long answer is a little more complicated than that.
 We're going to get into the specifics below, educating you on the science that drives UV clothing to be effective.

 The Importance of UPF

 To understand the efficacy of UV clothing, you must also understand the importance of UPF.
 UPF stands for ultraviolet protection factor.
-The higher the clothing's UPF rating, the more protection it provides from the sun.
+The higher the clothing's UPF rating, the more it protects your skin from the sun damaging UV rays.

 This figure is similar to SPF (sun protection factor), the figure that is used to measure the efficacy of sunscreen.
 In fact, they operate on the same rating system.
 So, if a piece of clothing has a UPF of 40 and a sunblock has an SPF of 40, they will provide identical levels of protection.